Home » Democracy

 Many Shades of Left – Autonomously Green Athens

-Trust works!
+Trust Works!
 Day 2 in Oslo

 Today on our second day of our seminar in Oslo we visited the Norwegian parliament.
 On our way there we walked by the government building that has been under reconstruction since the terrorist attack three years ago.
 The... (more)